 Maryland Monument, Gettysburg Battlefield, Gettysburg, Pennsylvania, May 2003.
 Photo by Elizabeth W. Newell.

-To restore damaged monuments, the Commission determines the cost and secures funds.
+For damaged monuments, the Commission assesses their historical significance, design, financial need, and physical condition to determine which monuments will receive financial assistance for restoration.
 Professional conservators and historic preservationists determine and carry out appropriate treatment for each monument.
 The Commission also assigns responsibility for maintenance of each monument and prepares educational and tourism materials for public distribution.
 From 1989 to 2014, the Commission has arranged for the cleaning and restoration of 108 Maryland military memorials, including 23 out of state.

-Appointed by the Governor, the Commission consists of up to twenty-one members.
-The Secretary of Veterans Affairs serves as chair.
+Appointed by the Governor, the Commission consists of up to seventeen members.
+The Secretary of Planning serves as chair.

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov